facebookresearch/InferSent/README.md

 ## Dependencies

 This code is written in python.
-The dependencies are :
+The dependencies are:

 * Python 2.7 (with recent versions of [NumPy](http://www.numpy.org/)/[SciPy](http://www.scipy.org/))
 * [Pytorch](http://pytorch.org/) >= 0.12

 ## Download datasets
-To get the SNLI and MultiNLI datasets (and GloVe), run (in dataset/) :
+To get the SNLI and MultiNLI datasets (and GloVe), run (in dataset/):
 ```bash
 ./get_data.bash
 ```